MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-sample-for-customers.md

 **_With A SKUs, you can't access Power BI content with a FREE Power BI license._**

 Using embed tokens with PRO licenses are intended for development testing, so the number of embed tokens a Power BI master account can generate is limited.
-A dedicated capacity is required for embedding in a production environment.
+A dedicated capacity requires embedding in a production environment.
 There's no limit on how many embed tokens you can generate with a dedicated capacity.
 Go to [Available Features](https://docs.microsoft.com/rest/api/power-bi/availablefeatures/getavailablefeatures) to check the usage value that indicates the current embedded usage in percentage.
 The usage amount is based per master account.

 For more information, see [Embedded analytics capacity planning whitepaper](https://aka.ms/pbiewhitepaper).

 ### Assign an app workspace to a dedicated capacity

 Once you create a dedicated capacity, you can assign your app workspace to that dedicated capacity.

-To assign a dedicated capacity to a workspace, follow these steps.
+To assign a dedicated capacity to a workspace using a **master user account**, follow the steps below.

 1. Within the **Power BI service**, expand workspaces and select the ellipsis for the workspace you're using for embedding your content.
 Then select **Edit workspaces**.